ldsands/UsefulCodeSnippets/ProgrammingLanguages/Python/PythonModules.md

 ## Modules to Look Into

-- [AutoScraper](https://github.com/alirezamika/autoscraper): A Smart, Automatic, Fast and Lightweight Web Scraper for Python
+- [AutoScraper](https://github.com/alirezamika/autoscraper) - "A Smart, Automatic, Fast and Lightweight Web Scraper for Python"
+- [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) - "A modern and customizable python UI-library based on Tkinter"
-- [DearPyGui](https://github.com/hoffstadt/DearPyGui): "Dear PyGui: A fast and powerful Graphical User Interface for Python with minimal dependencies" Has MIT licence
+- [DearPyGui](https://github.com/hoffstadt/DearPyGui) - "Dear PyGui: A fast and powerful Graphical User Interface for Python with minimal dependencies" Has MIT licence
-- [Fil](https://github.com/pythonspeed/filprofiler): for memory profiling a script
+- [Fil](https://github.com/pythonspeed/filprofiler) - for memory profiling a script
+- [Flet](https://flet.dev/) - "The fastest way to build Flutter apps in Python"
+- [Gooey](https://github.com/chriskiehl/Gooey) - "Turn (almost) any Python command line program into a full GUI application with one line"
-- [Helium](https://github.com/mherrmann/selenium-python-helium): Selenium-python is great for web automation.
-Helium makes it easier to use.
+- [Helium](https://github.com/mherrmann/selenium-python-helium) - "Selenium-python is great for web automation.
+Helium makes it easier to use."
+- [huak](https://github.com/cnpryer/huak): "A Python package manager written in Rust inspired by Cargo."
+- [Hypothesis](https://hypothesis.readthedocs.io/en/latest/index.html) - "Hypothesis is a Python library for creating unit tests which are simpler to write and more powerful when run, finding edge cases in your code you wouldn’t have thought to look for.
+It is stable, powerful and easy to add to any existing test suite.
+It works by letting you write tests that assert that something should be true for every case, not just the ones you happen to think of."
-- [Jupytext](https://github.com/mwouts/jupytext): Jupyter Notebooks as Markdown Documents, Julia, Python or R scripts
+- [Jupytext](https://github.com/mwouts/jupytext) - "Jupyter Notebooks as Markdown Documents, Julia, Python or R scripts"
+- [makeapp](https://github.com/idlesign/makeapp) - "Simplifies Python application rollout and publishing."
-- [MyST](https://myst-parser.readthedocs.io/en/latest/index.html): MyST allows you to write Sphinx documentation entirely in markdown.
+- [MyST](https://myst-parser.readthedocs.io/en/latest/index.html) - "MyST allows you to write Sphinx documentation entirely in markdown."
-- [PandasGUI](https://github.com/adamerose/PandasGUI): A GUI for Pandas DataFrames
+- [PandasGUI](https://github.com/adamerose/PandasGUI) - "A GUI for Pandas DataFrames"
+- [PyAutoGUI](https://github.com/asweigart/pyautogui) - "A cross-platform GUI automation Python module for human beings.
+Used to programmatically control the mouse & keyboard."
-- [PyFlow](https://github.com/David-OConnor/pyflow): An installation and dependency system for Python (it looks way easier than environments)
+- [PyFlow](https://github.com/David-OConnor/pyflow) - "An installation and dependency system for Python (it looks way easier than environments)"
-- [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI): Python GUI For Humans - Transforms tkinter, Qt, Remi, WxPython into portable people-friendly Pythonic interfaces - [RealPython Article](https://realpython.com/pysimplegui-python/)
+- [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI) - "Python GUI For Humans - Transforms tkinter, Qt, Remi, WxPython into portable people-friendly Pythonic interfaces - [RealPython Article](https://realpython.com/pysimplegui-python/)"
+- [PySimpleGUI](https://www.pysimplegui.org/en/latest/) - "Create GUI applications trivially with a full set of widgets."
-- [PySnooper](https://github.com/cool-RR/pysnooper):  "[Y]ou just add one decorator line to the function you're interested in.
+- [PySnooper](https://github.com/cool-RR/pysnooper) - "[Y]ou just add one decorator line to the function you're interested in.
 You'll get a play-by-play log of your function [...]"
+- [PyWebIO](https://github.com/pywebio/PyWebIO) - "Write interactive web app in script way."
-- [Sidetable](https://pbpython.com/sidetable.html): Create Simple Summary Tables in Pandas
+- [Sidetable](https://pbpython.com/sidetable.html) - "Create Simple Summary Tables in Pandas"
-- [Tabulate](https://github.com/astanin/python-tabulate): Pretty-print tabular data in Python, a library and a command-line utility.
+- [Tabulate](https://github.com/astanin/python-tabulate) - "Pretty-print tabular data in Python, a library and a command-line utility."
-- [Typer](https://github.com/tiangolo/typer): Typer, build great CLIs.
+- [Typer](https://github.com/tiangolo/typer) - "Typer, build great CLIs.
 Easy to code.
-Based on Python type hints.
+Based on Python type hints."